tuxera/tframetest/README.md

 	make

-It should build `tframetest` binary.
+This should build `tframetest` binary.

 To build for FreeBSD you need to use `gmake` instead since the Makefile is not compatible with FreeBSD `make`.